Internships at the Ansonia Nature Center

 Bring people to the Ansonia Nature Center!

 The Ansonia Nature Center has been here for over 40 years, but many members of our community have no idea we exist!
 We are looking for someone who will reach out to locals both in our town and region.
-This can include (but is not limited to): contacting local papers about our events/programs; updating pressbooks; optimizing our website to preform better on search engines like Google; and making physical fliers in Microsoft Publisher & contacting local businesses about displaying them in their shop fronts.
+This can include (but is not limited to): contacting local papers about our events/programs; updating pressbooks; optimizing our website to perform better on search engines like Google; and making physical fliers in Microsoft Publisher & contacting local businesses about displaying them in their shop fronts.
 If you are interested in some or all of these activities, contact us and we will set up an internship personalized to fit your needs.

 Social Media Specialist